DSLIISC/QIA_2024/README.md

 Note : Repeat is optional.
 It will take the default value of 10.

 ### Experiment Log
-Code execution log files store at _____  of SQIA and OQIA experiment with folders named according to problem id.
+Code execution log files are stored in the 'logs' folder